clamsproject/mmif/docs/0.1.0/context/index.md

 There are two kinds of terms that we want to expand:

 1. Context for MMIF Terms.
-Terms that are part of the structure of MMIF and that are the same for any MMIF document.
+Terms that are part of the structure of MMIF and that are the same for any MIFF document.
 These include structural properties like *metadata*, *views* and *properties*.
 The full URIs for these terms all include *mmif*, for example http://mmif.clams.ai/0.1.0/vocab/mmif/metadata.
 2. Vocabulary Context.
 Terms that are relevant only to the output of a particular tool or pipeline.
 These define the annotation types and their properties and include types like *TimeFrame* and *BoundingBox* and features of those terms like *frameType* and *coordinates*.
 The full URIs point to files directly inside *vocab*, without the *mmif* suffix, for example http://mmif.clams.ai/0.1.0/vocab/TimeFrame.

 Here is a simple and somewhat simplified example that we use for further explanation: